LLNL/zfp/docs/source/python.rst

 .. warning::
   :py:func:`_decompress` is an "experimental" function currently used internally for testing.
-It does allow decompression of streams without headers, but providing too small of an output bufffer or incorrectly specifying the shape or strides can result in segmentation faults.
+It does allow decompression of streams without headers, but providing too small of an output buffer or incorrectly specifying the shape or strides can result in segmentation faults.
   Use with care.